 There is no obvious dwarfing at birth but stunted growth is noticeable by the age of 2 or 3 years, due mainly to reduced growth of the limbs.

-The child is likely to be brought to hospital because of delay or difficulty in walking.
+The child is likely to be brought to the hospital because of delay or difficulty in walking.
 Stiffness or pain in the hips or knees or poor grip with limited finger movement may be presenting symptoms.

 When the abnormalities are largely confined to a few large joints, usually the hips, pain or stiffness may not be sufficient to impair function until late childhood or early adult life.

 Growth is diminished in affected limbs.

 If both upper and lower limbs are involved, the adult appearance simulates achondroplasia but can be distinguished by the absence of abnormality at birth and normal face and skull.